HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

   have been scheduled for reevaluation.

 - `Waiting-For, External` - A list of tasks that I am waiting for someone else to complete.
-Each task in this list should have a "Date Delegated" comment so that I can track how long I have been waiting for a task to be completed.
+Each task in this list should have a "Waiting Since" comment, in the description, to track how long I have been waiting for a task to be completed.

-- `Waiting-For, Internal` - A list of tasks that are almost actionable, but are waiting for another task to be completed first.
-This list feels like a hack, so I will reassess it during the weekly review, and consider implementing it differently.
+- `Waiting-For, Internal` - The Waiting-For, Internal list should be used sparingly.
+It is for projects, that cannot be started until another project has been completed.
+It is not for single actions that are waiting for another task of the same project to be completed, as these can just be left unlabelled, and will be addressed during the weekly review.
+Every item in this list should have a clear definition of what exiting projects need to be completed before this project can be started.

 ## Projects of interest

 - `GTD Weekly Review` - A list of tasks that need to be completed during the weekly review.
-This kind of is a project, but I've chosen to separate it from the other projects, due to its importance to this system.
+This kind of is a project, but I've chosen to separate it from the other projects, due to its importance to the system.

-- `Things to Buy` List, is a list of things I need to buy.
-The things on the list may not need to be purchased immediately, especially when budgeting is factored in.
+- `Things to Buy` - A list of things I want to buy.
+The things on the list may not require purchasing immediately, especially when budgeting is factored in.
   As part of the weekly review, I will review this list, and consider adding items to the `Single Actions` project, as an `Errand` task.

 ## Use of Labels

-Labels are used to represent context and actionability.
+Labels are used to represent context.
 If a task is immediately actionable, and thus has a `next action`, it will be given a context label.
 If it cannot be completed, it is simply not given a label.

 ### Context Labels:

 - `Home` - For tasks that can only be completed at home.

-- `Computer` For tasks that can only be completed on a computer.
-Previously, this was split into `Computer` and `has_internet`, But I found that this just created more clutter than was necessary.
+- `Computer` - For tasks that can only be completed on a computer.
+Previously, this was split into `Computer` and `has_internet`.
+However, I found that this just created more clutter.
 Plus, I'm trying to reduce my reliance on my phone for non-communication-based tasks.

 - `Anywhere` - For tasks that can be completed anywhere, most likely using my phone.
 This is based on the context that I'm using a cloud-based system, if I